 Sunstroke

-Heatstroke comes out after a long sunlight exposure.
-The first sign of trouble is a sudden and general indisposition followed by headache, dizziness, nausea.
-Body temperature rises, skin looks dry and very red.
+Heatstrokes usually occur after a prolonged exposure to the sunlight.
+The first sign of a sunstroke is a sudden and general malaise, followed by headache, dizziness and nausea.
+The body temperature rises and the skin looks dry and very red.

 What to do

-The first thing to do is bring the affected person to a cool shady, make her lie down on the ground holding her legs up compared to the rest of the body.
-Dip a sheet or a large towel in cold water and then wrap the person to make them feel an immediate well-being.
-If it is possible, fill a tub with cold water and then stretch the hit person.
-It is wise to keep an ice-bag over his head.
-If after half an hour of “cooling treatment”, body temperature does not drop, an ambulance has to be called.
+The first thing to do is to go to a cool, shady place, lie down on the ground holding your legs up in the air.
+Dip a sheet or a large towel in cold water and wrap it around yourself to get instant relief.
+If it is possible, fill a tub with cold water and soak in.
+It is also advisable to put an ice-bag on your head.
+If after half an hour of “cooling treatment”, the body temperature does not drop, you should better call an ambulance.